-Since 1973, Sand Hills has been committed to publishing the highest quality of student creative writing and visual art—including work by graduates Louise Shivers and Judith Ortiz Cofer.
-Named for a 19th century rural Augusta suburb, where the Summerville campus of Georgia Regents University now stands, Sand Hills has a tradition of honoring and preserving history and place through art, as well as to breaking new ground.
-And, as Blaney Prigden wrote in his preface to the first issue, “our title . . . alludes to a place of transition between related areas.”
+Since 1973, Sand Hills has been committed to publishing the highest quality of student creative writing and visual art—including work by award-winning authors Louise Shivers and Judith Ortiz Cofer.
+More recently, our contributors have also published in The Oxford American, Seventeen, and Playboy.
+Named for a 19th century rural Augusta suburb, where the Summerville campus of Augusta University now stands, Sand Hills has a tradition of honoring and preserving history and place through art, as well as to breaking new ground.
+As Blaney Prigden wrote in his preface to the first issue, “our title [. . .] alludes to a place of transition between related areas.”

-DISCLAIMER: Failure to adhere to the guidelines can result in disqualification.
+Genre-specific submission guidelines and forms are available below.
+Failure to adhere to the guidelines may result in disqualification.

 The deadline to submit your work is 11:59 p.m. on February 15, 2016.